 The chapel: this is the most urgent.
 The JCC is a corporation and it owns the chapel.
 If stripped of all other activities except the chapel, a new board (members from all three synagogues) would run it.
 The JCEA is not an operating entity and should not be.
 The JCEA should not be required to operate the chapel, which would remain its own organization, with its own board.
 Part of this proposal would be that the JCC retain \$200,000 of the present JCC endowment.
 The annual income from the endowment, plus funeral fees, should be sufficient to permit the new Board to maintain the Chapel.
 We would have a financially secure Chapel.
-This would probably also be sufficient to relieve the synagogues of the \$2000 annuclational each is surrently donating.
-We believe Remove Watermark Now and should be, a fee to doe, Avery major reput might require a request for a grant from the JCEA.
+This would probably also be sufficient to relieve the synagogues of the \$2000 annual stipend each is currently donating.
+We believe there would still have to be, and should be, a fee for use, A very major repair might require a request for a grant from the JCEA.
 The retention of a portion of the endowment, for the Chapel, would be the first condition.